abeisun/lets-share-pizza/README.md

 ##Electronic mockups of what your team will be developing using wireframes.
 No hand-drawn mockups accepted.
 Tools to create wireframes include Balsamiq (commercial; de facto standard), Gliffy, MockFlow, and even Microsoft PowerPoint.

+## Comments by Ming
+* Fun idea
+* Sorry, Geolocation, front-end framework are not features.
+What will geolocation be used for?
+Ditto with email.
+A feature is *what* the user(s) will *do*
+* Missing: list of pizza shops in an area